 Ind. pastries : $2,75 à $6

-At Patrice Pâtissier, discover shelves of delicacies: Kouign Amann, rolled brioches, canelés, scones, financiers, brownies, shortbread and cookies – pastries created with remarkable techniques, balanced tastes and textures, $2.75-6 per piece.
-There are also cakes to impress your audience for every occasion: chocolate and coffee St. Henri, tarts with seasonal fruit, éclairs, Black Forest cake or small cream pots, cream choux, or larger size desserts.
-Also available are a variety of ingredients for baking at home.
+At Patrice Pâtissier, discover shelves of pure deliciousness: Kouign Amann, rolled brioches, canelés, scones, financiers, brownies, shortbread and cookies – pastries created with remarkable techniques, balanced tastes and textures, $2.75-$6 per piece.
+There are also cakes to impress and captivate any audience for every occasion: chocolate and coffee St-Henri, tarts with seasonal fruit, éclairs, Black Forest cake or small cream pots, cream choux, or larger size desserts.
+Also available are a variety of ingredients for your own baking at home.
 And for the weekend, cakes for 4-6 people can be ordered during the week with 48 hours notice.

-Restaurant le Bremner : Energetic and a must in Old Montreal
+Restaurant Le Bremner : Lively and fun destination in Vieux Montreal

 Le Bremner has been open since 2011 and its co-owner, chef Chuck Hughes, is a well-known TV personality.
 Chuck has also launched a few books and is often seen participating in events […]